olivere/elastic/README.md

 ## Status

-We use Elastic in production for more than two years now.
+We use Elastic in production for more than three years now.
 Although Elastic is quite stable from our experience, we don't have a stable API yet.
 The reason for this is that Elasticsearch changes quite often and at a fast pace.
 At this moment we focus on features, not on a